jkingportfolio/CI_PP4_Pic_Pals/README.md

 20. As a user, I want to follow other accounts so that i can view their posts on my feed
 21. As a user, I want to fill in a help form so that i can enquire about issues I may have regarding the app
 22. As a user, I want to change my email address so that i can maintain the same account if I change email address
-23. As a user, I want to receive feedback so that i can confirm the help form submission was successful or not.
+23. As a user, I want to receive feedback so that i can confirm the contact form submission was successful or not.
 24. As a user, I want to scroll through the latest images on my feed so that i can keep up to date with accounts I follow
 25. As a user, I want to browse my list of followed accounts so that i can view that particular user account
 26. As a user, I want to see a visual indicator of following an account so that i can tell if I currently follow that account.